-Here are a few common mistakes I made which you should definitely avoid:
+Here are a few common mistakes you probably made and will need to avoid:

 - Your work environment